jcolag/entropy-arbitrage-code/README.md

 The `fa` material is, of course, [Font Awesome 5](https://fontawesome.com/).
 The files named `prism.*` are from [Prism.js](https://prismjs.com/index.html), used for syntax highlighting of code snippets.
 The fonts are widely available.

 It would probably be smart to separate the two different kinds of assets---images and utility content---at some point.

+For my own convenience, though, and usable to anybody who needs it, I created [a repository for the assets](https://gitlab.com/jcolag/entropy-arbitrage-assets), which will probably be updated weekly or so.